SauravF023/Movie-Booking-System-MernStack/README.md

 * ☁️ Cloud deployment using Vercel & Render
 * ⚡ Fast development with Vite
 * 🛡️ Secure and scalable MERN architecture

+## Deployment
+The application is configured for deployment on Vercel with the included vercel.json files.

+Deploy to Vercel:

+# Install Vercel CLI
+npm i -g vercel

+# Deploy
+vercel --prod
+Contributing
+Fork the repository
+Create a feature branch (git checkout -b feature/amazing-feature) Commit your changes (git commit -m 'Add some amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request
+Development Guidelines
+Follow the existing code style and conventions
+Write meaningful commit messages
+Add tests for new features
+Update documentation as needed
+Ensure all tests pass before submitting PR

 ---